ImagicTheCat/Tsux/README.md

 *C++ library for FCGI C/C++ web application*

 ## Introduction
-Tsux is a library designed to make C++ web application (it's means the application stay alive between two requests) in a simple way.
+Tsux is a library designed to made C++ web application (it's means the application stay alive between two requests) in a simple way.

 Tsux is based on FastCGI (especially libfcgi and libfcgi++) and try to be simple as possible.